snuids/jVectorMapKibanaCountry/README.md

 Simply unzip the content in the plugin folder of Kibana.
 The aggregation key must match the country code as defined in jVectorMap.
 (US=United States, GB=Great Britain e.t.c.)

+The "Normalize Input To UpperCase" simply aggregates lower and upper case values together.
+For example a record set with "us":2 and "US":1 becomes "US":3.

 Maps provided by: http://jvectormap.com/ are not free of charge for commercial products.

 Screenshots here: https://github.com/snuids/jVectorMapKibanaCountry/wiki